 The sounds of Casamance were diverse in themselves and diversity became the trademark of Baobab.
 The cement that held all this together was the crystal-clear guitar of Attisso, who fearlessly runs the entire fretboard, sometimes in chords, sometimes in brilliant solo lines, always with staggering precision and musicality.
 He composed and arranged for the band, giving their music structure and pace.
 Above all, he gave them groove.
 Few other West African bands can match Baobab for their sheer groove.

 But by the early 80s times were changing and there was a definite mood swing in Senegal.
 In 1981 a new president, Abdou Diouf, was inaugurated and there was a new sound in the nightclubs, the sound of Wolof mbalax.
 Suits and ties were being abandoned for boubous, and Cuban rhythms and pachanga were exchanged for adaptations of the sabar street dances.
-Youssou N?Dour was the young rising star, and he introduced the frenetic sabar and tama drums into his band, together with rap, and influences from jazz and soul.
+Youssou N'Dour was the young rising star, and he introduced the frenetic sabar and tama drums into his band and influences from jazz and soul.

 The Band Regroups and Records a New Album

 In 2001 Nick Gold, director of World Circuit, decided to reissue once again the album Pirates Choice, this time with some previously unreleased material from the same 1982 sessions.
 Baobab had unwittingly played an important role in the fortunes of World Circuit.
-It was Baobab?s mellow arrangements of Cuba?s dance rhythms that had first inspired Gold to research Cuban music, leading eventually to the most successful ever world music album, the Buena Vista Social Club.
-Gold was already collaborating with Youssou N?Dour on several other Senegalese projects and so he enlisted N?Dour?s support for an Orchestre Baobab reunion concert.
+It was Baobab's mellow arrangements of Cuba's dance rhythms that had first inspired Gold to research Cuban music, leading eventually to the most successful ever world music album, the Buena Vista Social Club.
+Gold was already collaborating with Youssou N'Dour on several other Senegalese projects and so he enlisted N'Dour's support for an Orchestra Baobab reunion concert.

-N?Dour supported the idea wholeheartedly.
-As a young singer he had greatly admired Baobab and he felt the time was right to re-introduce them to Senegalese audiences. ?They had such a clean sound, and they were pan-African.
-We?re read for this to come back.
-We?ve put up barriers in our music,? he comments, referring to the current trend for an almost entirely Wolof sound at the expense of Senegal?s other musical traditions, ?and we have to bring the barriers down.
-All the young kids, they understand now just how important those years, the 70s, were for their music, so they?re read to listen.'
+N'Dour supported the idea wholeheartedly.
+As a young singer he had greatly admired Baobab and he felt the time was right to re-introduce them to Senegalese audiences.
+'They had such a clean sound, and they were pan-African.
+We're read for this to come back.
+We've put up barriers in our music,' he commented, referring to the current trend for an almost entirely Wolof sound at the expense of Senegal's other musical traditions, 'and we have to bring the barriers down.
+All the young kids, they understand now just how important those years, the 70s, were for their music, so they're read to listen.'

 In November 2001 Baobab, by now in tip-top form after a successful autumn tour of Europe, recorded an entirely new album in the Livingstone Studios in north London.
-Recorded by Gerry Boys, and produced by Nick Gold and Youssou N?Dour, it had a totally live feel.
-The album includes some stunning new material, like the song ?Ndongo Daara? by Assane Mboup, as well as some old favorites, among them the enchanting ?On verra ca,? with sumptuous vocals from Balla Sidibe.
-Attisso redoes his warm-hearted Cuban dance track ?Nawe? (?That?s right?) sung in his own language, Mina, with an inimitable guitar solo.
+Recorded by Gerry Boys, and produced by Nick Gold and Youssou N'Dour, it had a totally live feel.
+The album, Specialist in all styles includes some stunning new material, like the song 'Ndongo Daara' by Assane Mboup, as well as some old favorites, among them the enchanting 'On verra ca,' with sumptuous vocals from Balla Sidibe.
+Attisso redoes his warm-hearted Cuban dance track 'Nawe' (That's right) sung in his own language, Mina, with an inimitable guitar solo.

-The album includes several special guests.
+Specialist in all styles includes several special guests.
 Issa Cissoko joins Cherno Koite, to provide full-blooded and explosive saxophones.
-Medoune Diallo sings a new version of the gorgeous Cuban number ?El son te llama.?
-And for a retake of the ballad ?Utrus Horas,? they?re joined by none other than Cuban superstar Ibrahim Ferrer as well as Youssou N?Dour himself.
+Medoune Diallo sings a new version of the gorgeous Cuban number 'El son te llama.'
+And for a retake of the ballad 'Utrus Horas,' they're joined by none other than Cuban superstar Ibrahim Ferrer as well as Youssou N'Dour himself.